mschmitzzz/hw-2-professional-portfolio/README.md

 ## Description

 I have created a professional portfolio to showcase my web development work.
-It is very basic at the moment and is meant to show my current understanding of HTML and CSS.
-I have a working nav bar and basic site layout with a contact form, but I am still working on responsive designs with media queries and flexbox.
-I plan to add more advanced CSS hover, filter, and transition features.
+It is meant to show my current understanding of HTML and CSS.
+I have a working nav bar and basic site layout with a contact form, and have created a responsive design with media queries and flexbox.
+I also added hover effects to the image cards.
 This is a work in progress that will be developed more in depth as I progress through the bootcamp.

 ## Table of Contents